BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 **2. Token verification and destruction** - The mint or federations verifies the validity of the ecash tokens.
 Upon verification, the mint or federation invalidates these tokens, ensuring they cannot be reused.
 This step prevents double-spending.

-**3. Bitcoin Transfer** - Once the tokens are verified and invalidated, the provider sends an equivalent amount of bitcoin to the user.
+**3. Bitcoin transfer** - Once the tokens are verified and invalidated, the provider sends an equivalent amount of bitcoin to the user.

 #### Terminology translation table